Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

 Lemma \ref{commensuriservertexenclosescrossingannuli} shows that $v$ encloses two almost invariant subsets $X\ $and $X^{\prime}$ of $G$, each over a subgroup of $H$ of finite index, and each dual to an annulus, such that $X$ and $X^{\prime}$ cross.
 By replacing $H$ by a subgroup of finite index, we can assume that $X$ and $X^{\prime}$ are both $H$--almost invariant.
 As discussed in section \ref{essentialannuli}, the doubles of these annuli are tori $T$ and $T^{\prime}$ in $DG$.
 These tori must cross and are therefore enclosed by the same $V_{0}$--vertex $V$ of $T_{n+1}(DG)$.
 Hence $V$ is not an isolated vertex, so that $V$ must be of $VPCn$--by--Fuchsian type.
 We let $L$ denote the $VPCn$ normal subgroup of $G(V)$ with Fuchsian quotient.
 As $T$ and $T^{\prime}$ are non-peripheral tori enclosed by $V$, Lemma \ref{torienclosedbydistinctverticesmustlieinone} shows that the intersection group $T\cap T^{\prime}$ must be commensurable with $L$.
 As $T\cap T^{\prime}$ contains the $VPCn$ group $H$, it follows that $H$ is commensurable with $L$, and hence that each $H_{i}$ is also commensurable with $L$.
 Let $T_{i}$ denote the torus in $DG$ obtained by doubling the annulus $A_{i}$.
 The tori $T_{i}$ and $T$ have the $VPCn$ subgroup $H\cap H_{i}$ in common.
 As $T$ is non-peripheral in $V$, Lemma \ref{torienclosedbydistinctverticesmustlieinone} shows that $T_{i}$ must also be enclosed by $V$.
-Now Lemma \ref{deltaHequalsL} below shows that $\partial H_{i}$ must equal $L$, as required.
+Now Lemma \ref{deltaHequalsL} below shows that $\partial H_{i}$ must equal $L$.
+As this holds for all $i$, it shows that the groups $\partial H_{i}$ are all equal, as required.
 This completes the proof that $v$ is of solid torus type. \end{proof}

 \begin{lemma} Let $(G,\partial G)$ be an orientable $PD(n+2)$ pair such that $G$ is not $VPC$, and suppose that $G$ has a splitting over a $VPCn$ subgroup $H_{i}$ which is dual to an essential annulus $A_{i}$ in $(G,\partial G)$.
 Let $\partial H_{i}$ denote the group carried by the boundary of $A_{i}$, and let $T_{i}$ denote the torus in $DG$ obtained by doubling $A_{i}$.
 Let $V$ denote a vertex of $T_{n+1}(DG)$ of $VPCn$--by--Fuchsian type, and let $L$ denote the normal $VPCn$ subgroup of $G(V)$ with Fuchsian quotient.
 Suppose that $T_{i}$ is enclosed by $V$, and that $H_{i}$ is commensurable with $L$.
 Then $\partial H_{i}$ equals $L$. \end{lemma}